Manfred Mann (musician): Equipment

-By the early 1970s Mann used a Hammond M3 organ which he had acquired from Alan Price and then modified to give it a grittier sound.
+By the early 1970s, Mann used a Hammond M3 organ, which he had acquired from Alan Price and then modified to give it a grittier sound.
 This instrument was the basis for his live keyboard setup in Chapter Three as well as the classic Earth Band lineup until the late 1970s.
-For the Earth Band Mann added a Minimoog monophonic synthesizer to his setup which he had bought in the summer of 1971.
+For the Earth Band, Mann added a Minimoog monophonic synthesizer to his setup, which he had bought in the summer of 1971.
 By the mid-1970s he added a Fender Rhodes 73 Stage Piano to his setup.

-In the late 1970s and early 1980s he combined the Minimoog with an Oberheim SEM to expand the filter and effect section.
+In the late 1970s and early 1980s, Mann combined the Minimoog with an Oberheim SEM to expand the filter and effect section.
 At this point Mann used a considerably bigger live setup for which he had replaced the bulky Hammond M3 with a one-manual Korg CX-3 organ and added a Yamaha CP-70 for piano sounds as well as an ARP Omni for string sounds.

 When digital keyboards became more common, Mann began replacing the bulky analogue instruments with them.
-In the early 1990s he used a Yamaha SY77 and a Korg M-1 together with the Minimoog.
+In the early 1990s, he used a Yamaha SY77 and a Korg M-1 together with the Minimoog.
 During the 1990s Mann also used a Yamaha VL 1.

-By the early 2000s Mann had replaced the Minimoog with a new Minimoog Voyager for his live setup which he combined with a Korg Z1 for other sounds.
-In the 2010s he dropped the analogue Moog synthesizers from his live setup altogether and moved to a digital setup consisting of keyboards like the Roland V-Combo.
+By the early 2000s, Mann had replaced the Minimoog with a new Minimoog Voyager for his live setup, which he combined with a Korg Z1 for other sounds.
+In the 2010s, he dropped the analogue Moog synthesizers from his live setup altogether and moved to a digital setup consisting of keyboards like the Roland V-Combo.

 Mann has relied on effect pedals to achieve his keyboard sounds.
-When he was using an analogue setup he fed his Hammond organ into a MXR Phase 100 and his Rhodes into a MXR Phase 90.
+When he was using an analogue setup, he fed his Hammond organ into a MXR Phase 100 and his Rhodes into an MXR Phase 90.
 His lead sounds are often combined with distortion pedals and fuzz boxes, especially for studio recordings.
 In the 1970s Mann used an Echoplex tape delay with his Minimoog.

-During the 1970s Mann used guitar amps to amplify his keyboard sounds.
-While the Hammond organ and Rhodes went into a 200 watts Highwatt half stack, the Minimoog was amplified using an Acoustic half stack, consisting of an Acoustic 270 amp and an Acoustic 271 cabinet.
+During the 1970s, Mann used guitar amps to amplify his keyboard sounds.
+While the Hammond organ and Rhodes went into a 200-watt Hiwatt half stack, the Minimoog was amplified using an Acoustic half stack, consisting of an Acoustic 270 amp and an Acoustic 271 cabinet.